What is this project about?

 From hardware perspective I built two different versions of the cluster

-• Release 1.0: Basic version using dedicated USB flash drive for each node and centrazalized SAN as additional storage
+• Cluster 1.0: Basic version using dedicated USB flash drive for each node and centrazalized SAN as additional storage

 Cluster-1.0

-• Release 2.0: Adding dedicated SSD disk to each node of the cluster and improving a lot the overall cluster performance
+• Cluster 2.0: Adding dedicated SSD disk to each node of the cluster and improving a lot the overall cluster performance

 !Cluster-2.0